The interoperability world is complex with lots of jargon and acronyms. Let's see if we can clear some of those terms up for you.

 Refers to devices, applications, equipment, appliances, or buildings that enable data exchange over a network without requiring human-to-human or human-to-computer interaction.
 Read AWS's article about IoT.

-Describes the ability for two different systems to establish a common data format and structure in order to share data.
+Describes the ability for two different systems to establish a common data format and structure to share data.
 Sometimes, the acronym "I14Y" is used as an abbreviation, with 14 replacing the fourteen letters between I and Y. "I14YaaS" would represent "Interoperability as a Service," if anyone were bold enough to use such a delightful term.

 The start of a new implementation project when all parties come together to discuss the project and what needs to be done to establish integration.
 Learn more about doing a kickoff call.